-Top 5 3rd Quarter Trades of Wh - GuruFocus.com
+Top 5 3rd Quarter Trades of WH - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Whelan Financial’s top five trades of the quarter.
+According to GuruFocus data, these were WHITTIER TRUST CO’s top five trades of the quarter.

-During the quarter, Whelan Financial bought 15,218 shares of NAS:QQQM for a total holding of 228,149.
-The trade had a 1.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $123.94.
+During the quarter, WHITTIER TRUST CO bought 11,773 shares of NYSE:CMG for a total holding of 12,096.
+The trade had a 0.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $1549.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco NASDAQ 100 ETF has a price-earnings ratio of 24.98 and a price-book ratio of 6.34.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.29 and a price-book ratio of 3.43.

-During the quarter, Whelan Financial bought 8,237 shares of ARCA:VB for a total holding of 115,083.
-The trade had a 0.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $188.16.
+During the quarter, WHITTIER TRUST CO bought 158,110 shares of ARCA:XBI for a total holding of 264,625.
+The trade had a 0.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $84.31.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Small Cap ETF has a price-earnings ratio of 13.05 and a price-book ratio of 2.20.
+In terms of valuation, SPDR Biotech ETF has a price-book ratio of 3.42.

-During the quarter, Whelan Financial bought 5,561 shares of ARCA:VO for a total holding of 46,055.
-The trade had a 0.72% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $208.25.
+WHITTIER TRUST CO reduced their investment in NAS:IBB by 99,645 shares.
+The trade had a 0.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $124.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 17.71 and a price-book ratio of 2.92.
+In terms of valuation, iShares Biotechnology ETF has a price-earnings ratio of 13.23 and a price-book ratio of 4.25.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.